 Catherine St. John, D.A., Humanities and Social Sciences, School of Liberal Arts, presented “Painted Words: The Union of Text and Image in the Art of Glenn Ligon” at the School of Visual Arts Twenty-Sixth Annual National Conference on Liberal Arts and the Education of Artists at the Roosevelt Hotel in New York City.

 Meanwhile, Catherine St. John attended a commemorative ceremony at the tombstone of expatriate painter Beauford Delaney at the Thiasis Cemetery in Paris, France.
 She was a guest at a reception that followed at the embassy of the United States.
 Dr. St. John is a member of the Association Les Amis de Beauford Delaney and has completed extensive research, written articles and given numerous presentations on the painter.
 Dr. St. John also conducted a workshop titled “Creating a Professional Portfolio: An Artist’s Best Tool” at Gilman Center at SUNY Orange County Community College.

-David Andrew Stoler, English, School of Liberal Arts, presented “Bad Star: Mitigating Worst-Case Scenarios from Pre-Production to Picture Lock” to undergraduate students as a guest speaker at The New School.
+David Stoler also presented “Bad Star: Mitigating Worst-Case Scenarios from Pre-Production to Picture Lock” to undergraduate students as a guest speaker at The New School.

-Dr. Torsiello also served as a program proposal reviewer for the 44th Annual College Reading and Learning Association Conference, to be held in California in November.
+Dr. Torsiello served as a program proposal reviewer for the 44th Annual College Reading and Learning Association Conference, to be held in California in November.
 She also serves as a program advisor to the Academic Advisory Board for Annual Editions: Mass Media (McGraw Hill Contemporary Learning Series).

-Dr. Walter presented “Epiphanies of Light in Thomas Hardy’s ‘Far from the Madding Crowd’” at a conference of international scholars on British author Thomas Hardy at Yale University.
+Hugo Walter, Ph.D., English, School of Liberal Arts, presented “Epiphanies of Light in Thomas Hardy’s ‘Far from the Madding Crowd’” at a conference of international scholars on British author Thomas Hardy at Yale University.

-Dr. Weidenbaum also recently presented his essay, “Between Mysticism and Medical Materialism: The Relevance of William James and John Dewey for the Question of Neurotheology” at the Mysticism without Bounds international conference held in Bangalore, India.
+Jonathan Weidenbaum, Ph.D., presented his essay, “Between Mysticism and Medical Materialism: The Relevance of William James and John Dewey for the Question of Neurotheology” at the Mysticism without Bounds international conference held in Bangalore, India.
 The essay was published in the Tattua Journal of Philosophy (Number 5).